 - Choose the app you want to use to send or forward the link of the Page to other devices.

-If the incoming device is offline or turned off, then the link will open immediately after connecting it online.
+If the incoming device is offline or turned off, the link will open immediately after connecting it online.

 Bottom Line: Chrome Computer Send to Your Device

-Similarly, you can also send the links from the chrome android browser to all connected devices.
+Similarly, you can send the links from the chrome android browser to all connected devices.
 The list will appear on the screen where you can select any chrome-enabled device signed in.